OR: Send personal checks, money orders payable to Jessica Williams:

 Personal Progress Reports:

 During and after my back surgery, I had to "jettison" some of my personal possessions for financial reasons.
 Among them was my Yamaha 7' Grand piano.
-So now I am using an NU-1 Yamaha electric, which is nice, but certainly not a real piano by any stretch.
-I have received numerous donations so far for my piano fund.
-I am saving every penny to put towards it.
-If ever there was a woman in need of a piano, it is I. "Imperative" is too small a word.
+So now I am using an NU-1 Yamaha electric, which is nice, but certainly not a 'real piano'.
+I am humbly asking for donations to my piano fund.
+I am saving every penny to put towards a piano.
+If ever there was a woman in need of a piano, it is I.

 Thank you, from my heart.
 Please donate here